Key information

 10. Khatami A, Snape MD, John TM, et al. Persistence of immunity following a booster dose of Haemophilus influenzae type B-meningococcal serogroup C glycoconjugate vaccine: follow-up of a randomized controlled trial.
 Pediatric Infectious Disease Journal, 2011.
 30(3): p.
 197–202.

 11. Centers for Disease Control and Prevention.
 2014.
 Prevention and control of Haemophilus influenzae type b disease: recommendations of the Advisory Committee on Immunization Practices (ACIP).
 Morbidity and Mortality Weekly Report: Recommendations and Reports.
 63(RR-1): p.
 1–14.
-URL: https://www.cdc.gov/mmwr/pdf/rr/rr6301.pdf (accessed 3 July 2020)
+URL: https://www.cdc.gov/mmwr/pdf/rr/rr6301.pdf (external link) (accessed 3 July 2020)

 13. American Academy of Pediatrics.
 2018.
 Haemophilus influenzae infections. in Red Book: 2018 Report of the Committee on Infectious Diseases, Kimberlin D, Brady M, Jackson M, et al. (eds).
-URL: https://redbook.solutions.aap.org/redbook.aspx. (accessed 3 July 2020)
+URL: https://redbook.solutions.aap.org/redbook.aspx (external link). (accessed 3 July 2020)

 14. Obonyo CO, Lau J. Efficacy of Haemophilus influenzae type b vaccination of children: a meta-analysis.
 European Journal of Clinical Microbiology and Infectious Diseases, 2006.
 25(2): p.
 90–97.